bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-4/exercise-07.md

             }
             ```

-#### Step 5: Fix the Bug that Allows You To Create Friends with Identical IDs
+### Fix the Bug that Allows You To Create Friends with Identical IDs
 - As we've seen, the way that the API is currently constructed allows us
 to create multiple friend resources that are identical.
 That isn't right.
 Each of our friends should only be in our list once.
     - We might have friends that share certain data points, like first/last
     name, or even telephone numbers, but they should still have a unique id
     value.

 - You can see this bug in action to executing the following curl commands:
     - Do this one 2x or more times: `curl 127.0.0.1:5000/api/v1/friends -X POST -H "content-type:application/json" -d '{"id":"dDuck", "firstName": "Donald", "lastName": "Duck", "telephone": "i-love-ducks", "email": "donald@disney.com", "notes": "A grumpy, easily agitated duck."}'`
     - Do this to see all your friends: `curl 127.0.0.1:5000/api/v1/friends`

 - Let's add a check into our function that will prevent attempts to
 add a friend resource with an `id` value that already exists:

     ```python
     ...
     for friend in datastore.friends:
         if request_payload['id'].lower() == friend['id'].lower():
             error_response = make_response(
                 jsonify(
                     {"error": "An friend resource already exists with the " "given id: {}".format(request_payload['id'])}),
                 400)
             return error_response

     datastore.friends.append(
         {"id": request_payload['id'],
          "first_name": request_payload['firstName'],
          "last_name": request_payload['lastName'],
     ...
     ```

 - Now verify that you get the correct response when trying to create a
 duplicate friend using the `curl` commands above.
 You should get this:

     ```
     {
       "error": "An friend resource already exists with the given id: dDuck1" }
     ```

-#### Step 6: Take a Depth Breath and Congratulate Yourself!
+### Take a Depth Breath and Congratulate Yourself!
 You've successfully squished alot of bugs in this section.
 Depending on your
 personality, this could have been really fun or really, really, awful.